mahtsham/Tic_Tac_Toe/README.md

 - Turns will take places one after another till it reaches either winning or draw condition

 ### Winning conditions
-- To have occupied a full row with with all chosen by same player
+- vertical full by same player
-- To have occupied a column with with all chosen by same player
+- horizontal full by same player
 - To have occupied a full diagonal with all chosen by same player

 ## Cloning and installation